globus/globus-compute/helm/README.md

 Create a local values.yaml file to set any specific values you wish to override.
-Then invoke the chart installation by specifying your custom values, the funcx helm repo to install from, and the funcx-endpoint chart:
+Then invoke the chart installation by specifying your custom values, the Globus Compute helm repo to install from, and the globus-compute-endpoint chart:

 ```shell script
 helm install -f your-values.yaml funcx funcx/funcx_endpoint